 I was fuming as he spoke but I didn’t say anything.
 I didn’t feel like I had a powerful voice in that moment or would get what was rightfully mine by speaking up at all after the fact.
 I remained silent.

 A year later, I started my first company and closed deals for myself.
-I never again let anyone take credit for my work — even when they’ve tried.
+I never again let anyone take credit for my results, even when they’ve tried.
 I activated my own voice and shed years of imprinted “ladylike” compliance — never again letting anyone speak over me to gain position or speak of me in my presence with false narratives.

-So when this moment was captured of me walking down the aisle to be honored as a woman in leadership and my long time friend Elana stood to give me a hug, I felt amazing.
+So when this moment was captured of me walking down the aisle in a packed venue to be honored as a woman in leadership and my long time friend Elana stood to give me a hug, I felt amazing.

-As I stood at the podium in gratitude, I used my voice to empower others to use their voice because I know what if feels like to be silent and silenced, I know what it feels like to be talked over and talked about, and I don’t want that for anyone.
+As I stood at the podium in gratitude, I used my voice to empower others to use their voice because I know what if feels like to be silent and silenced, I know what it feels like to be talked over and talked about, and I don’t want any of that for anyone.

 “Empowered women empower women.”
 I love that quote.
-May we be that for one another, graciously.
+May we be that for one another, graciously and generously.